wisdark/hakrevdns/README.md

   -h, --help               Show this help message
 ```

+### New Flags
+    -U, --use-default:
+    When specified, this flag tells the program to use a predefined list of default DNS resolvers for lookups.
+This is useful for ensuring consistent DNS resolution across various environments, especially if no custom resolvers are provided.

+    -R, --resolvers-file:
+    This flag allows you to specify a file containing a list of custom DNS resolvers.
+Each line in the file should contain a single resolver IP address.
+If both -R and -r are provided, the resolver specified by -r is added to the list of resolvers from the file.

 If you want to use a resolver not specified by your OS, say: 1.1.1.1, try this:

 ```sh